chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 # Historical projections

-Here we used new function to plot the historical projections of export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 1950 to 2000.
-Let’s look at the R documentation to see what is inside the raster brcik data.
+Here we used the new plot function to map the historical projections of export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 1950 to 2000.
+Let’s look at the R documentation to see what’s inside the raster brick data.

 ``` r
 help("cmip6_1950_2000_av")